Sunline

-Sunline (29 September 1995 – 1 May 2009) was a champion New Zealand-bred Thoroughbred racehorse who was the world's highest earning race mare of her time.
+Sunline (29 September 1995 – 1 May 2009) was a champion New Zealand-bred, Australian-trained Thoroughbred racehorse who was the world's highest earning race mare of her time.
 She won 32 of her 48 races with earnings of NZ$14,200,000.
 She was named the New Zealand Horse of the Year four times and Australian Horse of the Year three times.
 She has won the most Group races in modern times with 27, and she previously held the New Zealand record of 13 Group One wins until Melody Belle surpassed her in 2021.

 Sunline led in most of her races, and sometimes settled just behind the leader; she was difficult to pass.
 She loved to win and was known for her fiery temperament.

 In 2006, Sunline was an inaugural inductee into the New Zealand Racing Hall of Fame, along with Carbine, Gloaming, Kindergarten, and Phar Lap.

 Background

 Sunline was foaled at Pleasanton Stud near Cambridge, New Zealand on 29 September 1995.
 Her sire was the Group Two winning English stallion Desert Sun, a grandson of leading sire Danzig.
 Her dam was the capable mare Songline by Western Symphony (USA).
 Sunline came from the same family as Phar Lap, tracing back to the Entreaty through Night Raid (Sunline's 8th dam).
 She was a big strong plain bay with no white markings.